There’s an unspoken stigma against being single. The Lobster uses this idea to deliver a quirky social commentary and love story.

 The movie’s deadpan delivery, combined with the absurdity of the whole premise, creates funny moments.
 In the opening scene, David attempts to register as a bisexual to increase his chances.
 He, along with the other singles, dance and socialize in The Hotel where hosts re-enact dumb sketches on the importance of having a partner.
 David is able to choose a mate but ends up trying to please a heartless woman.

 This includes Rachel Weisz and Leah Seydoux who are members of The Loners, a group created in response to societal norms of The City.
 David manages to get out of The Hotel and joins these rebels, but only to find that they also have rules of their own.
-At this point is when the movie runs out of ideas and turn into a contrived and typical forbidden love story.
+At this point is when the movie runs out of ideas and turns into a contrived and typical forbidden love story.
 It also veers away from the movie’s intriguing idea – humans turning into animals.

 Fortunately, the movie features amusing characters and a clever story that doubles as a social commentary and compensates for these flaws.